Rubanrubi/Laravel-CI-CD-Github/README.md

                  * Once you've got it installed, run ./vendor/bin/dep init and follow the prompts, selecting Laravel as your framework.
                    A deploy.php config file will be generated and placed in the root of your project.

+                 * After running the above command ./vendor/bin/dep init it asks which frameworks, and do you have configured github repo if github configured means hit enter and go orelse need to give github repo url in it.

+   Step : 3